umn-asr/umn_shib_auth/README.markdown

 mechanisms are required:

 1. Create a file, `~/.umn_shib_auth_enable_stub` with the content `I Want To Stub`.
-1. Start your rails server with the environment variable `STUB_INTERNET_ID` set to the username you want to impersonate.
+2. Start your rails server with the environment variable `STUB_INTERNET_ID` set to the username you want to impersonate.
+If you are getting emplid or display_name from shibboleth, you can also set the environment variables `STUB_EMPLID` and `STUB_DISPLAY_NAME`.

 Both of these mechanisms are meant to be safeguards to ensure this behavior is not enabled in production environments.